-Steve is from South Wales and began his musical career around 1978 at the Barry Jazz and Improvisation Summer Schools, where he met and was inspired by Tony Oxley.
-Evan Parker.
-Alan Holdsworth.
-Phil Wachsman.
-Trevor Thomkins.
-Roy Babington.
-Keith Tippet.
-Fred Van Hove.
-Peter Brotzmann and many other great jazz musicians.
+Steve is from Barry in South Wales and began his musical career around 1978 at the Barry Jazz and Improvisation Summer Schools, where he met and was inspired by Tony Oxley, Evan Parker, Alan Holdsworth, Phil Wachsman, Trevor Thomkins, Roy Babington, Keith Tippet, Fred Van Hove, Peter Brotzmann and many other great jazz musicians.

-He started a jazz club in Barry which became well known in Wales.
+He started a jazz club in Barry in a big hotel which became well known in Wales and soon after a Friday night rock club at the same venue.
 After turning professional in 1980 he left Wales for Paris in Early 1981 which was a fantastic cultural and learning experience.
 This is where Steve started experimenting with very small drum sets and discovered Italian cymbals and played Ufip cymbals until he started to forge his own cymbals and gongs.
-During his time in Paris Steve started performing solo.
-Worked with many groups in rock and jazz and performed theater with Italian dancer/sculptor Loredana Celi.
-Steve also performed in Versaille with the legendary Bob Vatel.
+During his time in Paris Steve First played in a rock n roll group and then a rock group.
+Began performing solo concerts.
+Worked with many groups in rock and jazz and performed theater with Italian Artiste dancer/sculptor Loredana Celi.
+Steve also performed in Versailles with the legendary Bob Vatel.

-Steve had a powerful lucid dream in which he saw a drummer playing on a Norwegian mountain, with a drum set that was otherworldly and instead of playing a ride cymbal he played a living bronze Dragons wing.
-The sound was enchanting and magical and the audience were in trance.
+Steve had a powerful lucid dream in which he saw a drummer playing on a mountain with a drum set that was otherworldly, and instead of playing a ride cymbal he played a living bronze Dragons wing.
+The sound was enchanting and magical and the audience were in a trance.

 The dream stayed with Steve and after much thought and experimentation he forged his first Dragon cymbal sculpture in the early 1990′s.